sebelga/gstore-node/README.md

 });
 ```

+**additional settings** in override
+- simplifyResult {true|false}
+- namespace {string}

-Just like with gcloud queries, there is an extra setting you can set: **simplifyResult** (default to true) to receive the full Datastore data or a
+Just like with gcloud queries, **simplifyResult** can be set to receive the full Datastore data for each entity or a simplified response.
-simplified response.
+Use the **namespace** setting to override the default namespace defined globally when setting up the Datastore instance.

 ```
 var newSettings = {
     limit : 20,
+    ...
-    simplifyResult : false
+    simplifyResult : false,
+    namespace:'com.domain-dev'
 };

 BlogPost.list(newSettings, ...);